Significant-Gravitas/AutoGPT/CONTRIBUTING.md

 Happy coding, and once again, thank you for your contributions!

 Maintainers will look at PR that have no merge conflicts when deciding what to add to the project.
-Make sure your PR shows up here:
+Make sure your PR shows up here: https://github.com/Significant-Gravitas/Auto-GPT/pulls?q=is%3Apr+is%3Aopen+-label%3Aconflicts

-https://github.com/Significant-Gravitas/Auto-GPT/pulls?q=is%3Apr+is%3Aopen+-label%3Aconflicts
+## Testing your changes

+If you add or change code, make sure the updated code is covered by tests.

+To increase coverage if necessary, [write tests using `pytest`].

+For more info on running tests, please refer to ["Running tests"](https://significant-gravitas.github.io/Auto-GPT/testing/).

+[write tests using `pytest`]: https://realpython.com/pytest-python-testing/